BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 == Changelog ==

+= 2.6.7 =
+* Add setting to remove WP CF7 javascript to fix it hijacking forms with WP CF7 CSS integration turned on
+* Add setting to enable SSL verification of SalesForce SSL cert when connecting to the API

 = 2.6.6 =
 * Add setting to make it easier to CC multiple people on new submissions
 * Add settings to specify the from name & from email for emails sent by the plugin (note: other plugins may override these settings via filters)